AviatrixSystems/Docs/HowTos/tgw_egress_vpc.rst

 =========================================================
-TGW Egress VPC with Two PAN Firewalls
+TGW Egress VPC with multi AZ PAN Firewalls
 =========================================================

+This document demonstrates that native TGW does not support multi AZ deployment for a centralized egress firewall.

-AWS TGW allows spoke VPCs to send Internet traffic through firewalls deployed in attached egress VPC.
+AWS TGW allows spoke VPCs to send Internet bound traffic through firewall instance deployed in attached egress VPC.

-This tech note uses the following setup to test TGW with two PAN firewalls in egress VPC.
+However TGW
+is not aware of the state of each firewall in different AZ in the egress VPC, therefore not able to switch over to a different firewall instance when one fails.

+The test setup is described in the following.

 VPC1 is a Spoke VPC attached to TGW.
 There are three EC2 instances serving as Internet traffic sources.